commoncrawl/cc-pyspark/README.md

 Install Spark if (see the [Spark documentation](https://spark.apache.org/docs/latest/) for guidance).
 Then, ensure that `spark-submit` and `pyspark` are on your `$PATH`, or prepend `$SPARK_HOME/bin` when running eg `$SPARK_HOME/bin/spark-submit`.

-> Note: The PySpark package is required if you want to run the tests in `test/`.
+> Note: The PySpark package and "py4j" are required if you want to run the tests in `test/`.
+The packages are also included in Spark installations at `$SPARK_HOME/python` resp. `$SPARK_HOME/python/lib/py4j-*-src.zip`.

 ## Compatibility and Requirements